 We all know these pieces: hammered out in under an hour and 506 words long for a 500 word requirement.
 These underachieving articles are like the guy that just showered, put on a v-neck, sprayed a gallon of cheap cologne on himself and set off for the club.
 A content-mill piece technically reaches the requirement, just like the bro meets the dress code, but there are a thousand others like it and it offers nothing valuable or memorable.
 These pieces are unlikely to ever make it past a quick scan by the publisher and will be tossed into the reject pile.

 Spam-stuffers are pieces written for the sole purpose of getting spam links live.
-These are the dirty, druggie club goers.
-Have you ever read an article about gardening and found a link to Viagra or an online gambling ring?
-Yeah, me too.
 They’re certainly good for a laugh, but these pieces are seen for what they are by the publisher, just like the doorman sees the twitchy group wearing sunglasses at 1 am.
 These pieces won’t be touched with a ten foot pole.

 So if you are a writer trying to get into the “club” that is an editorial calendar, keep in mind what kind of content you are writing.
 Also, be aware of the audience that you are writing for and what kind of content they are most receptive to.
 Whatever type of content you write, being unique and interesting is always a sure way to get noticed — just like a well-executed hair flip in front of the bouncer.